MansiMore99/Customer-Segmentation-in-Ride-Sharing-With-Machine-Learning/README.md

 # Customer-Segmentation-with-Machine-Learning

- This capstone project analyzes 1 million data points in customer analytics to develop strategies that boost retention and satisfaction for ride-hailing companies like Uber and Lyft.
+Here is my capstone project that uses more than 1,000,000 data samples in customer analytics to find out the retention and satisfaction solutions for ride-hailing giants such as Uber and Lyft.

 ![DALLE2024-11-0514 38 49-Avisuallyappealingimagerepresentingacapstoneprojectoncustomersegmentationinride-sharingshowcasingkeytermslikeMachineLearningUb-ezgif com-webp-to-jpg-converter](https://github.com/user-attachments/assets/b92377ae-c52b-4c58-9670-53d333b28c27)